evolvedbinary/apache-xmlrpc/README.txt

-lib/        Final location of the jar files examples/   Some examples and instructions on how to run them. src/        Location of Java sources. xdocs/      XmlRpc documention in DocBook format. docs/       The rendered documentation in HTML format.
+lib/        Final location of the jar files examples/   Some examples and instructions on how to run them. src/        Location of Java sources. xdocs/      XmlRpc documention in XDOC format. docs/       The rendered documentation in HTML format.